sshyran/object-fit-images/readme.md

 Other limitations                 | 💔 Any `onload` events on `<img>` will fire again when it fixes | 💚 I didn't find any                                                                         | 💔 Some CSS declaration might be broken because partially moved to the wrapper

+Runner-ups:
-Runner-up: [anselmh/object-fit](https://github.com/anselmh/object-fit) is deprecated, doesn't support Edge and clocks in at 14KB.
+- [anselmh/object-fit](https://github.com/anselmh/object-fit) is deprecated, doesn't support Edge and clocks in at 14KB.
+- [@primozcigler/neat-trick](https://medium.com/@primozcigler/neat-trick-for-css-object-fit-fallback-on-edge-and-other-browsers-afbc53bbb2c3) requires jQuery and Modernizr, + more cons similar to the other two.

 ## Usage